phillycc/phillycc.github.io/_posts/2014-09-21-era-suisse.md

 next_url: /era-france-mobile/
 permalink: /era-suisse/
 ---
 This Agile project represented a UI redesign of Switzerland’s national real estate website, plus introduced several new functionalities.
-As an employee of ERA Europe, I coded all user functionality and all database integration.
+As an employee of ERA Europe, I coded all user functionality and database integration.
 I also lead the team framing the site in Bootstrap per our graphic design specs.

 ![ERA Suisse Website]({{ "/images/" | append: page.img_large | prepend: site.baseurl | prepend: site.url  }})